Biocodings/mhcnuggets/README.md

 This repository contains scripts for training and making predictions using the MHCnuggets models!
-It also contains the pre-trained models for the Kim 2014 benchmark as seen in the [MHCnuggets paper](http://biorxiv.org/content/early/2017/06/23/154757).
-Production models trained on the latest IEDB data are on the way.
+It also contains the pre-trained models for the Kim 2014 benchmark as seen in the [MHCnuggets paper](http://www.biorxiv.org/content/early/2017/07/27/154757).
+Trained production models are also available under the saves directory for MHCnuggets and MHCnuggets-Beta.

 ### Currently available models ###
-* MHCnuggets-LSTM
-* MHCnuggets-GRU
+* MHCnuggets-GRU (MHCnuggets)
+* MHCnuggets-LSTM (MHCnuggets-Beta)
 * MHCnuggets-FC
 * MHCnuggets-Spanny-CNN
 * MHCnuggets-Chunky-CNN

 ### Which model should I use? ###
-Here's a table to help you decide! (evaluation on the Kim 2014 benchmark) Our personal recommendation is either the MHCnuggets-GRU or MHCnuggets-LSTM.
+Here's a table to help you decide! (evaluation on the Kim 2014 benchmark) Our personal recommendation is either the MHCnuggets or MHCnuggets-Beta.
 MHCnuggets-FC is fine too but MHCnuggets-Chunky-CNN and MHCnuggets-Spanny-CNN are definitely a tier below the rest.